jimmoffitt/developer_advocate.blog/ActivityDatabases.md

 ###What data questions do you want to explore?

 In the end database schemas are driven by the type of questions you want to explore with social data.

 Given my background and interest in flood-warning systems the questions I wanted to explore were:

 * How did the Twitter signal track with local rain gauge data?
+     * Previous analysis of most less intense events revealed a strong signal.
+How would the comparison of rain gauge data and Twitter data differ for a 1000-year flood?
 * How did the Twitter signal track with local stage gauge data?
+     * How did that signal attenuate as the flood waters moved downstream?
 * How did the followers of local agencies change during the 2013 flood?
 * How did the local media cover the event?
 * What are the social media lessons learned from this event?

+So these types of questions guided the design of the database schema at the heart of my look at the 2013 Boulder flood.

 --------------------------